tmm22/MacSpeech/README.md

 3. Once improved, you can:
    - Copy the improved text
    - Select a voice and click the speaker button to hear it read aloud
+4. Customize your experience:
+   - Toggle dark mode in settings
+   - Choose from multiple voice options
+   - Enable debug logging for troubleshooting

 ## Available Voices

-- Alloy
-- Echo
-- Fable
-- Onyx
-- Nova
-- Shimmer
+- Alloy: Neutral and balanced
+- Echo: Warm and conversational
+- Fable: Authoritative and clear
+- Onyx: Deep and resonant
+- Nova: Energetic and bright
+- Shimmer: Gentle and soothing

 ## Building from Source